multiversx/mx-sdk-specs/core/transaction.md

     compute_transaction_fee(transaction: Transaction, network_config: INetworkConfig): Amount;

     // this method should take care of both "regular" transaction signing and hash signing.
-    // should serialize the transaction after checking the version and the options fields.
+    // should serialize the transaction after checking the `version` and the `options` fields.
-    // if version >= 2 and the least significant bit of the options field is set it should serialize the transaction and compute its hash
+    // if `version` >= 2 and the least significant bit of the `options` field is set it should serialize the transaction and compute its hash
     // if the least significant bit is not set should simply serialize the transaction the "regular" way
-    // should also validate if the some of the transaction fields are set (sender, receiver, gasLimit, chainId); throws error otherwise compute_bytes_for_signing(transaction: Transaction): bytes;
+    // should also validate if the some of the transaction fields are set (sender, receiver, gasLimit); throws error otherwise
+    // should ensure that if `options` is set, also `version` >= 2; throws error otherwise compute_bytes_for_signing(transaction: Transaction): bytes;

     compute_transaction_hash(transaction: Transaction): bytes;